 NOTE – It is also recommended to share the draft registration authority Recommendation as soon as possible with Study Group 2 as the lead study group on numbering, naming, addressing and identification.

-6.2 For every type of registration involving a registration authority, a study group shall develop a registration authority Recommendation that defines the classes of objects (of interest) to be registered and the procedure according to which the registration authority shall work, as well as its duties and obligations (see clause 7).
+6.2 For every instance of registration involving a registration authority, a study group shall develop a registration authority Recommendation that defines the classes of objects (of interest) to be registered and the procedure according to which the registration authority shall work, as well as its duties and obligations (see clause 7).

 6.3 After the study group has checked that the content of the registration authority Recommendation is consistent with clause 7, the registration authority Recommendation shall be considered for TAP determination (see 8.1.1 of [WTSA Res.
 1]).